 If you click in the left of the layout edit view, you can add a title, add a description, and add a cover photo to your form.

 In the side panel, you can hide any columns you do not want to appear in the form itself.
-There is a lot more in this panel relating to publishing and sharing forms, which we will return to in the next section.
+There is a lot more in this panel relating to publishing and sharing forms, learn more about that in this article.

 Click on any column block to edit that column name, add a question, or even add a description.